Overview

 NatureCounts

-The NatureCounts platform contains data on distribution and abundance of Canadian species, gathered by a network of volunteers and scientists in dozens of partnership programs.
+The NatureCounts platform contains avian occurrence data, including data collected with ARUs, gathered by a network of volunteers and scientists in dozens of partnership programs.
 Data from ARUs that is tagged or validated by people in the WildTrax platform is sent to NatureCounts.
 This ensures that all available data on birds are centralized.
 The raw audio data and spectrograms are available at WildTrax.

 Explore our data portals